Gault&Millau logo

 The Burgundy town has survived the centuries without losing its charm or identity.
 A prosperous little town, the mere mention of which is the stuff of dreams for wine lovers the world over, it floats like an island in the heart of an ocean of poetically-named plots.
 Outside the walls, it's wine tourism at its best.
 Intramuros is all about weaving your way between wine merchants and wine bars to reach the Holy Grail: the Hospices de Beaune, temple of charity, cradle of Gothic architecture and scene of crazy auctions.

-48 hours in the footsteps of Le Grand Meaulnes
+48 hours in Chartres, on the paths of Péguy and Proust

-48 hours in the footsteps of Le Grand Meaulnes
+48 hours in Chartres, on the paths of Péguy and Proust

 3 days on the Wine Route